jeffreykegler/hoonlint/misc/whitespace.md

   aligned at the anchor column.

 ## 2-jogging hoons

-Every 2-jogging hoon is either kingside or queenside.
-The base column
-for the jogs of a 2-jogging hoon is its anchor column.

 If the head and subhead of a 2-jogging hoon are on the same line, the 2-jogging hoon is called **head-joined**.